 DimensionElementComponentAdd is often used in combination with the DimensionElementInsert statement so that after you have added a new element, you then need to add it into a hierarchy.

-will add the current contents of the variable vObject_and_Sub_Account to the element “Unknown Product” in the GL Account dimension with a weight of 1 (in other words positive values will add to the parent).
+This will add the current contents of the variable vSub_Account to the element “Unknown Account” in the GL Account dimension with a weight of 1 (in other words positive values will add to the parent).

 Often this function is used in conjunction with DIMIX to test if an element exists, and then DimensionElementInsert to insert it if it does not exist before finally using DimensionElementComponentAdd to add it into a hierarchy.